Leonor2004/FSI_24-25/CTFs/CTF10.md

     </figure>
 </div>

-In these images, we can observe the characters that appear most frequently in the cipher (Figure 1) and the group of characters with the highest occurrence (Figure 2).
+In these images, we can observe the characters that appear most frequently in the cipher (Figure 1) and the groups of characters (with sizes 3 or 4) with the highest occurrence (Figure 2).
 This allows us to infer the corresponding letters for each character, considering that the text comes from a Portuguese newspaper.

 After running the script and reviewing the frequency analysis provided, we can compare the results with the most commonly occurring letters in the Portuguese language.